-In this article, we’ll take a look at some of the some of the other best places to buy glasses that you may want to consider and what you should know before ordering glasses online.
+In this article, we’ll take a look at some other good places to buy glasses.
+And I’ll tell you what you should know before ordering glasses online.

 - Top 10 Best Places to Buy Eyeglasses

-Consumer Reports recently took a close look at eyeglasses retailers and says Costco Wholesale is the #1 best place to buy glasses in America.
+Consumer Reports takes a look each year at eyeglass retailers and says Costco Wholesale is currently the #1 best place to buy glasses in America.

 Not surprisingly, a number of online retailers also scored high marks from the magazine.
 Here’s a rundown of the 10 best places to buy eyeglasses, according to Consumer Reports:

 - Costco Optical